jonocarroll/wp_content/_drafts/2016-06-02-images-as-x-axis-labels.md

  - Similarly, I've just expanded the plot range of the original graph by a seemingly okay amount which has worked for the few examples I've tried.
  - Using a graph like this places the onus of domain knowledge onto the reader; if you don't know what those flags refer to then this graph is less useful than one with the countries labelled with words.
 Prettier though.

 I've no doubt that there must be a better way to do this, but it's beyond my understanding of how <code>ggproto</code> works, and I can't seem to bypass <code>element_text</code>'s requirements with what I do know.
 If you would like to help develop this into something more robust then I'm most interested.
 Given that it's a single function I wasn't going to create a package just for this, but I'm willing to help incorporate it into someone's existing package.
-Hit the comments!
+Hit the comments or ping me on Twitter (<a href="https://twitter.com/carroll_jono" target="_blank">@carroll_jono</a>)!